 College of Letters and Science.
-Students in the College of Letters and Science are subject to an additional limitation on the number of units that may be completed employing the Passed/Not Passed grading option; see Bachelor’s Degree Requirements for the college in the Undergraduate Education section.
+Students in the College of Letters and Science are subject to an additional limitation on the number of units that may be completed employing the Passed/Not Passed grading option; see Bachelor’s Degree Requirements for the college in the Undergraduate Education chapter.
 Graduating seniors and other students planning to undertake graduate or professional studies, should consult an adviser before electing for Passed/Not Passed grading in courses required for the major program.

 The grade of S is awarded to graduate students for work in graduate courses that otherwise would receive a grade of B– or better and for work in undergraduate courses that otherwise would receive a grade of C– or better.

 Graduate students, under certain circumstances, may be assigned grades of S or U, but units earned in this way will not be counted in calculating the grade point average.
 Petitions to elect S/U grading are available from the Graduate Studies Office and must be signed by your graduate adviser.
 Prior to advancement to candidacy, graduate students may petition to take no more than one course per quarter on an S/U grading basis.
 Doctoral students who are advanced to candidacy and master's students who have completed all the courses included on their program of study and advanced to candidacy may, with the approval of the Graduate Adviser and the Dean of Graduate Studies, taken an unlimited number of courses on an S/U basis including courses offered by student's major program.
 A graduate course in which a C, D or F grade is received may not be repeated with the S/U option.